BrendenEum/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello!
 I am currently a Postdoctoral Fellow in the Marketing Department at the Rotman School of Management, working with [Ryan Webb](http://ryan-webb.com/).

 My research focuses on **brains in markets**: The computational properties of brains (how they accumulate evidence, allocate attention, encode value) have direct, measurable consequences for demand, prices, welfare, and market design.